Small Business Health Insurance Tax Credit

 The rules and calculations to determine eligibility for the credit are complicated.
+The tax credit can be claimed using Form 8941.
 There are a number of tools to help you determine if you receive a credit and how much it is worth.
 Also, please be sure to consult an accountant or tax professional to determine your eligibility.

 On July 1, 2010, a 10 percent tax was imposed on certain indoor tanning services.
 Specifically, the tax applies to the use of tanning devices utilizing ultraviolet lamps.
 Certain businesses, such as qualified physical fitness facilities, were exempt.
 The tax was collected from the purchases of tanning services and remitted quarterly to the IRS on a Form 720.